bifurcation/expect-ct/draft-stark-expect-ct.md

 to achieve this behavior is for the UA to simply store a value of 60 days instead of the 90-day value provided by the Expect-CT host.)

-The UA MUST NOT cache information from an Expect-CT header that does not include the `enforce` directive.
-(Report-only headers are useful only at the time of receipt and processing.)

 ### HTTP-Equiv \<meta\> Element Attribute

 UAs MUST NOT heed `http-equiv="Expect-CT"` attribute settings on `<meta>`